ADGEfficiency/personal-blog/_drafts/pre-drafts/evolution.md

+Evolution = makes signal from noise - the noise is an error signal Evolution = turning noise into order

 Evolution is progress through pain.
 Morality is the abscence of pain.

 Evolution is progress through separation.
 Morality is feeling yourself and your surroundings as one.